GSA-TTS/identity-handbook/_articles/manage-50-50-state.md

 management when changing code that is used across instances.

 You can test the 50/50
-state locally by loading a page on your new branch, killing the server, checking out main, and then clicking on a link on the branch (new instance), which will load the next action on main (old instance).
+state locally by loading a page on your new branch, killing the server, checking out main, restarting the server, and then clicking on a link on the page (new instance), which will load the next action on main (old instance).
 For more complex changes, you may want to [test in the 50/50 state](#test-in-the-5050-state) in a lower environment.

-The cases below sound similar, but each situation has its own considerations.
+The cases described below sound similar, but each situation has its own considerations.

 ## Database changes